thirteensuits/hardbank-frontend-v0.25/README.md

 ![HIW2](HIW2.jpg)

-If the same index number initiates a second claim, the process will fail, ensuring that each minted SBT can only claim one product.
+If the same index number initiates a second claim, then the process will fail, ensuring that each minted SBT can only claim one product.

 Since it mimics an airdrop, our claim function also provides an opportunity for merchants to reward its customers with loyalty tokens, sent to the purchaser at time of claim.
 The precise functionality of the loyalty token can be determined by the merchant, and having this option is a great way to encourage repeat purchases, word-of-mouth marketing, and build a community for a product.